AdvancedEel850/UnrealProject/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-Im in the process of building an enviornment in the Unreal Engine editor.
+Im in the process of building an environment in the Unreal Engine editor.
+This involves sculpting the landscape, painting foliage, and more.
+My personal favorite part was the sculpting, as you can be as free as you want with it.

 I want to go into game development, and getting a good foundation in a game editor such as Unreal Engine is great.